Unlock Better Breathing with Septoplasty

 Cartilage Scoring and Suture Placement

 Some surgeons use scoring and sutures to help straighten septal deviations.
-This may be appropriate in milder cases of deviation, but will not work in severe deviations.
-In our deck analogy, we can see that using procedures to weaken the septum must be due judiciously as it may interfere with structural support.
+This may be appropriate in milder cases of deviation but will not work in severe deviations.
+In our deck analogy, we can see that using procedures to weaken the septum must be done judiciously, as it may interfere with structural support.
 Long-term use of sutures or absorbable plates such as PDS plating in straightening septums is not known.
-Structural, septal cartilage has a high resilience, and more often these techniques are not to be used in major structural deviations.
+Structural septal cartilage has a high resilience, and more often, these techniques are not to be used in major structural deviations.

 Use of Nasal Grafts